Eber Brock Ward

 Eber Brock Ward (December 25, 1811 – January 2, 1875) was an American industrialist, iron and steel manufacturer, and shipbuilder.

 Ward invested in several industries in Michigan and the Midwest.
 He started as an owner of steamship interests, and later accumulated woodlands, as well as lands that contained iron ore, copper and silver.
 His investments would ultimately include newspapers, railroads, glass manufacturing, banking, and insurance companies.

 Early life

-Ward was born in Applegaths Mills, Waterloo County, Ontario, Canada, on December 25, 1811.
+Ward was born in Applegaths Mills, Upper Canada on December 25, 1811.

 While in Waterford, Pennsylvania, Ward's mother fell ill and died and the family moved to Detroit.

 Business

 Shipping

 Ward obtained a job as a cabin boy and deck hand when he was twelve or thirteen years old at Marine City, Michigan and worked for a time for Samuel Ward, his uncle.
 Ward came in contact with marine transactions this way, and learned the industry.

 Ward invested in a vessel called the General Harrison, as a 25 percent owner, and became the master of this vessel in 1835.
 He was successful as its operator, but eventually became a partner with his uncle at Marine City.
 He was successful at this enterprise, and continued this until 1850, when he moved to Detroit.
 There he was involved in the shipbuilding business, and his operations participated in the construction of steamers and sailing ships; among them were the Arctic, Atlantic, B.F.
 Wade, Detroit, General Harrison, Huron, Montgomery, Ocean, Pacific, Planet, Samuel Ward, Caspian, Champion, and Pearl.